article | July 9, 2017

 Sales leaders rarely leverage the Chief Strategy Officer as a resource.
 Interlocking with the corporate strategy officer is placed on the same level of importance as meeting with the corporate safety goon.
 But when your strategy officer is the real thing, you have access to a secret weapon.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2017.
-Turn to the Sales Strategy section starting on page 258 of the PDF.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 You have an opportunity to leverage the strategy officer to help you connect the corporate strategy to the sales operating plan.
 In the process, you build an advocate on the executive team.
 It’s time to rethink your view of the strategy officer.
 There are three significant reasons you should care about strategy.

 Recently I published a podcast recording of my interview with Julian Lighton, Chief Strategy Officer at software company Renaissance Learning.
 Julian’s experience includes leading strategy at Hitachi, Cisco, Neustar, and Rovi, which is now TiVo.
 Before that Julian was a partner in software and services at McKinsey.
 Julian’s recent podcast demonstrated how the strategy officer can help a sales team.

 The top three reasons why a sales leader should care about strategy deserves additional attention for our audience.
 Below are Julian’s top three reasons from my recent interview: